The Quarterly Journal of Mechanics and Applied Mathematics

 The Quarterly Journal of Mechanics and Applied Mathematics is a quarterly, peer-reviewed scientific journal covering research on classical mechanics and applied mathematics.
-The editors-in-chief are P. W. Duck, P. A. Martin and N. V. Movchan.
+The editors-in-chief are Peter W. Duck (University of Manchester), Paul A. Martin (Colorado School of Mines) and Natasha V. Movchan (University of Liverpool).
 The journal was established in 1948 to meet a need for a separate English journal that publishes articles focusing on classical mechanics only, in particular, including fluid mechanics and solid mechanics, that were usually published in journals like Proceedings of the Royal Society and Philosophical Transactions of the Royal Society.